perrito666/expect/README.md

 }
 ```

-if the `-cleanup` flag was passed then that invocation will remove all not used snapshots, otherwise it will do nothing.
+if the `-cleanup` flag was passed then that invocation will remove all unreferenced snapshots, otherwise it will do nothing.

 You can alternatively use `expect.MustCleanup()` which will return an error (which you will need to handle) if a cleanup
 was in order but not requested.

 #### The configuration

+##### In general
 It is expected to be in json format (as seen in the example below) in a file called `expectations.json`.
 Configuration will be looked for in the directory where the test file lives (we actually look up in the stack from the
 call to ReadConfig within our code until we find a `_test.go` file and then look for a `expectations.json` file in the same)